 The Old Days

-Armed with heritage, traditions passed down through generations and $3000, Kumari Spices ‘N’ Things was founded by Richard and Alice Fernandes in 1990.
+Armed with heritage and traditions passed down through generations and $3000, Kumari Spices ‘N’ Things was founded by Richard and Alice Fernandes in 1990.
 They began their spice trades from a tiny stall space in the then famous Paddy’s Markets of New Farm, Brisbane.
-The store has since relocated to the Northside of Brisbane in Virigina.

 Richard is of a marine engineering background.
-He left India at the age of 18 to explore the world, sailing on square riggers, clipper ships, schooners , and the typical Mediterranean “daddies” yachts.
-His passion to travel has seen him dock and live in over 30 countries, and become savvy in 13 languages and dialects as a result.
-(Many of our migrant customers pop-in and enjoy a conversation with Richard in their mother tongue.)
+He left India at the age of 18 to explore the world, sailing on square riggers, clipper ships, schooners, and the typical Mediterranean “daddies” yachts.
+His passion to travel has seen him dock and live in over 30 countries, and become savvy in many languages and dialects as a result.
+(Many of our migrant customers would pop in and enjoy a conversation with Richard in their mother tongue.)

 The year of 1970 finally brought Richard to Australia, where he then chose to anchor his life more permanently.
 Passionate about the marine industry, Richard initially journeyed throughout Australia building boats and becoming involved in a number of marine activities from the Torres Straits to Port Headland.
 During this time he even began his own boat building business on Breakfast Creek in Brisbane.